Flat structure of meromorphic connections on Riemann surfaces: Introduction

+Due to this result, we see that the study of integral curves for a homogeneous vector field in $\mathbb{C}^n$ is reduced to the study of geodesics for meromorphic connections on a Riemann surface $S$.

 In \cite{AT1}, Abate and Tovena studied the $\omega$-limit sets of the geodesics of meromorphic connections on $\mathbb{P}^1(\mathbb{C})$.
 They gave complete classification of the $\omega$-limit sets of simple geodesics.
 Later, in \cite{AB}, Abate and Bianchi studied the same problem for any compact Riemann surface $S$ and they proved Poincaré-Bendixson theorems for simple geodesics.
 These works, however, left open the following question: ``what happens if a geodesic intersects itself infinitely many times?".
-When $S=\mathbb{P}^1(\mathbb{C})$ Abate conjectured the following
+For simplicity up to now if there is no confusion when we say ``self-intersecting geodesics" we mean ``infinite self-intersecting geodesics".